markhealy/liferay-docs/devGuide/en/chapters/02-plugins-sdk.markdown

 Java developers have a wide variety of tools and development environments.
 Liferay makes every effort to remain tool agnostic, so you can choose the tools that work best for you.
-That's why we provide a Plugins Software Development Kit (SDK), which is based on Apache Ant, and it can be used with any editor or Integrated Development Environment (IDE).
+That's why we provide a Plugins Software Development Kit (SDK), based on Apache Ant, which can be used with any editor or Integrated Development Environment (IDE).
 The chapters of this guide will use the Plugins SDK and a text editor, but you may use whatever tool you are comfortable with.
 In a later chapter we also introduce Liferay IDE, a plugin for eclipse that simplifies development for Liferay.

 ---